kluctl uses a Jinja2 Templating engine to pre-process/render every involved configuration file and resource before

 Specifies a JSON path to be used to load a sub-key from the matching object(s).

-to load the whole object.
-To load a single field, use something like status.my.field
+Use $ to load the whole object.
+To load a single field, use something like status.my.field.
+To load a whole

-sub-dict/sub-object or sub-list, use something like status.conditions
+sub-dict/sub-object or sub-list, use something like status.conditions.

 The specified JSON path is only allowed to result in a single match.